milovanovic/jtag2mm/README.md

 ## Tests

 Several tests were used to verify the correctness of the module.
 They are defined inside the `src/test` directory.
-Three scala files and one python file exist:
+In order to verify the module, a simple streaming multiplexer module is defined for both TileLink and AXI4 interfaces.
+Moreover, JTAG Fuzzer module that initiate arbitrary number of TL/AXI4 write transactions when connected to JTAG2MM module is defined.
+These transactions' data and addresses are pseudo-random.
+JTAG Fuzzer module can be of great value for additional testing of JTAG2MM modules.

+Following tests are defined in this repository:
 * `scala/jtagToMasterTester.scala` - test file that includes basic test to checkout the interconnect bus signals for both AXI4 and TL protocols.
-* `scala/jtag2Axi4NCOTester.scala` - test used to verify the AXI4 variant of the module working with another module with memory mapped control registers connected to the AXI4 bus.
-[NCO](https://github.com/milovanovic/nco) module is used.
+* `scala/Jtag2TLMultiplexerTester.scala` - test used to verify the TL variant of the JTAG2MM module working with TLMultiplexer module with memory mapped control registers connected to the TL bus.
-* `scala/jtag2TLPassthroughTester.scala` - test used to verify the TL variant of the module working with another module with memory mapped control registers connected to the TL bus.
-A custom passthrough module is used.
+* `scala/Jtag2AXI4MultiplexerTester.scala` - test used to verify the AXI4 variant of the JTAG2MM module working with AXI4Multiplexer module with memory mapped control registers connected to the AXI4 bus.
+* `scala/JtagFuzzerTester.scala`  - test used to verify the correctness of the output signals of the JTAG Fuzzer module.
 * `python/gpio_for_jtag.py` - test used for FPGA hardware verification of the AXI4 variant of the module working with another module with memory mapped control registers connected to the AXI4 bus.